-The Diagnostic Tool can retrieve a list of information (provided by the vehicle manufacturer), unique to the vehicle under test, from the vehicle's on-board computer.
+The Tool can retrieve a list of information (provided by the vehicle manufacturer), unique to the vehicle under test, from the vehicle's onboard computer.
 This information may include:

-- The vehicle's VIN number - The control module identification number - The vehicle's calibration ID(s).
-These IDs uniquely identify the software version(s) for the vehicle's control module(s). - The Vehicle's Calibration Verification Number(s) (CVNs) required by ODB2 regulations.
+- The vehicle's VIN number

+- The control module identification number

+- The vehicle's calibration ID(s).
+These IDs uniquely identify the software version(s) for the vehicle's control module(s).

+- The Vehicle's Calibration Verification Number(s) (CVNs) required by ODB2 regulations.
 CVNs are used to determine if emission-related calibrations for the vehicle under test have been changed.
-One or more CVNs may be returned by the vehicle's computer. - 1.
-While linked to the vehicle, press and release the FF/M totol. - The "Test Mode" menu displays. - - The Vehicle Info Menu displays. - A "One moment please..." message displays while the requested information is retrieved from the vehicle's computer.
+One or more CVNs may be returned by the vehicle's computer.

+- 1. With the Diagnostic Tool in OBD2 mode, press and release the M button.

+- The Main Menu displays.

+- Use the UP